ev3dev/ev3dev.github.io/docs/tutorials/nxtmmx.md

 ## Encoder Polarity

-The NxtMMX does not support motors with inverted encoder polarity.
+The NxtMMX does not support motors with `inversed` encoder polarity.
 This means the Firgelli linear actuators will not work with the NxtMMX.

 ## Battery Voltage